Should I stay or Should I Go? What to do when you receive a large inheritance

 - Even though we find ourselves becoming more like our parents as we get older, our goals, hopes, and dreams are usually different.
 Your parent’s (or even grandparent’s) advisor knew them and their goals- Do they know yours?
 Are they aligned with your values?

 - If a Financial Planner only works with people who are retired, are they going to be able to give you the best guidance on college planning, buying a new house, or how to direct your new-found wealth to what you want to accomplish in life?

 - Many Advisors lack the essential tax planning expertise to minimize taxes on your inheritance.

 Do I enjoy working with my parent’s advisor?

-- The relationship with your Financial Advisor should be more than a surface level connection.
-This trusted advisor is going to be with you through life’s highs and lows and help you navigate the tough decisions you will come across throughout your lifetime.
+- The relationship with your Financial Advisor should be more than a surface-level connection.
+This trusted advisor will be with you through life’s highs and lows and help you navigate the tough decisions you will encounter throughout your lifetime.